Call Back Request

 The following strategies can be used.

-- Have a rehearsal: Make yourself go through a mock examination.
+Have a rehearsal: Make yourself go through a mock examination.
 Ask your friend to test your knowledge.
 You can also rehearse mentally in your mind.
-Visualize yourself taking the examination with ease, completely relaxed and confident, and then passing with flying colours.
+Visualize yourself taking the examination with ease, completely relaxed and confident, and then passing with flying colors.

-- Positive thinking: Have faith in yourself.
-Structure your thoughts with systematically listing the thoughts that worry you and then rationally dealing with them one by one.
+Positive thinking: Have faith in yourself.
+Structure your thoughts by systematically listing the thoughts that worry you and then rationally dealing with them one by one.
 Emphasize your strengths.
 Suggest to yourself to be positive and enthusiastic.

 Get help sooner rather than later.
 Many people try to ignore their anxiety until it's gotten so bad they can't control it anymore.
 By getting help early on, you can get a handle on your anxiety before it starts hurting your life and relationships.